By Ashok Prasad, Founder, Niyyam

 - Ignoring risk metrics

-- Over-focusing on returns
+- Focusing only on returns

 - Not checking portfolio concentration